yanivnizan/knowledge-base/src/documents/android/profile/Profile_MainClasses.html.md

 platform: 'android'
 ---

-#Main Classes & Operations
+# Main Classes & Operations

-In this document you'll find descriptions of most of the main classes and interfaces of unity3d-profile.
+In this document you'll find descriptions of most of the main classes and interfaces of android-profile.
 Some of these classes represent the different social elements used in the Profile module, while others contain functionality to perform social-related operations.

 ![alt text](/img/tutorial_img/soomla_diagrams/Profile.png "Profile Diagram")